The Bankrate promise

 How to improve your credit score

-In general, the lower your credit score, the more likely you’ll get a higher mortgage interest rate and pay steeper financing costs.
-That’s why it’s best to work toward a higher credit score before applying for a mortgage, even if you’ve had some serious dings in the past.
+It’s best to work toward a higher credit score before applying for a mortgage, even if you’ve had some serious dings in the past.
+You could increase your chances of getting approved and possibly qualify for a more competitive interest rate.
 Here are some tips:

 - Pay all of your bills on time and in full, if possible.

 - While it can be tempting to cut off access completely, close credit cards with caution.
 Your credit score can drop if you close an account.
 You’re better off simply not using the card, or using it sparingly and paying it back promptly.

 - If your credit report is thin, ask a family member or friend to add you as an authorized user to their existing credit card.
 This can help build your credit history.